tjvantoll/GOChecklists/README.md

-# ShinyDex
+# GOChecklists

-ShinyDex is a multi-platform app built with NativeScript and the Angular CLI.
+GOChecklists is a multi-platform app built with NativeScript and the Angular CLI.
 The app is available on [Google Play](https://play.google.com/store/apps/details?id=com.tjvantoll.ShinyDex) and [the web](https://shinydex.app).

 ![](assets/apps.png)

 ## Development

-To run ShinyDex locally you need to install the Angular CLI, NativeScript, and NativeScript schematics.
+To run GOChecklists locally you need to install the Angular CLI, NativeScript, and NativeScript schematics.
 You can do so with the following commands.

 ```
 npm install -g @angular/cli